popgengui/agestrucnb/README.md

             iii.
-Open the Anaconda Prompt window, and use "cd" to move to the "agestrucne" directory containing the unzipped files, in particular look for the "setup.py" file.
+Open the Anaconda Prompt window, and use "cd" to move to the "agestrucne" directory containing the unzipped files, in particular looking for the "setup.py" file.
 Type the following command:

                 python setup.py install